+- Winning moves

-- Moves to avoid being checking or captured
+- Moves avoiding losing (unchecking)

 - Checking moves

-- Capturing moves
+• Capturing/avoid-capturing moves

-- ▷ Favor capturing pieces of important.

-- ▷ Favor capturing pieces using pieces as little as possible.

-- Moving of pieces with large material values
+- ▶ Favor capturing pieces of important. - ▶ Favor capturing pieces using pieces as little as possible for capturing symmetry games such as chess because any piece moved can be attacked. - ▶ Favor capturing pieces using pieces as large as possible for capturing un-symmetry games such as Chinese dark chess because a large piece moved is less easy to be attacked. - Moving of pieces with larger material values.

-- Search good moves first can find the best move easier and earlier.
+Search good moves first can find the best move faster in any search engine based in alpha-beta or MCTS.

-- This is also a must have technique.
+• This is also a must have technique.